rebus-ink/ink-API/README.md

 * `NODE_ENV`: Environment variable used by [express](https://expressjs.com/).
   Can be `production` or `development`.
 * `SECRETORKEY`: Expected shared secret for [JWT](https://jwt.io) tokens.
+* `POSTGRE_INSTANCE`: the db server.
+Set it to 'localhost' for a local dev.
+If this variable is not set, the models will be stored in a SQLite database.
+* `POSTGRE_DB`: the name of the database.
+* `POSTGRE_USER`: the user name to use for the connection
+* `POSTGRE_PASSWORD`: the password
+* `SQLITE_DB`: filename of the SQLite database to store data if `POSTGRE_INSTANCE` is not set.
+Defaults to "./dev.sqlite3".

 ## Contributing